 Here's another "advice" that commonly makes the rounds on the Internet, and more often than not, it comes from those who probably have unrestricted access to premium gyms plus exclusive personal trainers and nutritionists on speed dial.

-But the reality is, many of us holding a full-time job won’t be able to squeeze in a full workout session for so many days in a week.
-So does that mean you won’t see any results if you don’t sweat it out five days a week?
+But the reality is, many of us with full-time jobs won't be able to squeeze in a full workout session every day of the week.
+So does that mean you won't see any results if you don't sweat it out five days a week?

-Having said that, Dr. Ivan Puah does recommend committing more time if your goal is to lose weight, with 300 minutes of moderate or 150 minutes of intensive exercise weekly being the ideal commitment.
+Having said that, Dr Puah does recommend committing more time if your goal is to lose weight, with 300 minutes of moderate or 150 minutes of intensive exercise weekly being the ideal commitment.

 4. Do You Need To Give Up Carbs If You Want Your Body To Change For The Better?

-“Carbohydrate is one of our major sources of nutrients, so it’s really unhealthy for someone to totally give up on carbs.
+👨🏻 "Carbohydrate is one of our major sources of nutrients, so it's really unhealthy for someone to give up on carbs totally.
 The amount of carbs required will depend on your health, activity level, and lifestyle, among many other factors.

 However, it's worth pointing out that excessive intake of carbohydrates over time may lead to weight gain, poor metabolic health, high blood pressure, and increased risk of heart disease."